opensearch-project/documentation-website/_data-prepper/monitoring.md

     - Timer
         - `timeElapsed`: time elapsed during execution of a sink.

-## Naming
+### Naming

 Metrics follow a naming convention of **PIPELINE_NAME_PLUGIN_NAME_METRIC_NAME** .
 For example, a **recordsIn** metric for the **opensearch-sink** plugin in a pipeline named **output-pipeline** has a qualified name of **output-pipeline_opensearch_sink_recordsIn**.

-## Serving
+### Serving

-By default, metrics are served from the **metrics/prometheus** endpoint on the Data Prepper server.
+By default, metrics are served from the **/metrics/sys** endpoint on the Data Prepper server.
 The format is a text Prometheus scrape.
-This port can be used for any frontend which accepts Prometheus metrics.
-The configuration can be updated to serve metrics to other registries like CloudWatch, which does not require/host the endpoint but publishes the metrics directly to CloudWatch.
+This port can be used for any frontend which accepts Prometheus metrics, such as [Grafana](https://prometheus.io/docs/visualization/grafana/).
+The configuration can be updated to serve metrics to other registries like CloudWatch which does not require or host the endpoint, but publishes the metrics directly to CloudWatch.